fabianmichael/kirby-markdown-field/README.md

 ## 2. Setup

-This field can replace any `textarea` field you have set up, and work out of the box with as little config as:
+This field can replace any `textarea` field you have set up, and works out of the box with as little config as:

 ```yaml
 editor: